vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 python3 submit-create-liquidity-provision/submit-create-liquidity-provision-order.py
 ```

-## Amending a liquidity commitment [WIP]
+## Amending a liquidity commitment
 When amending a liquidity commitment, the network will always allow you to provide more liquidity.
 However, reducing your liquidity commitment will depend on the maximum amount that the market can reduce by given the current liquidity demand in the market.
-If you were to reduce your commitment to the point where the market would drop below its required [target stake], then your amendment would not be accepted.
+If you were to reduce your commitment to the point where the market would drop below its required [target stake](./../concepts/liquidity/provision.md#target-stake), then your amendment would not be accepted.

 The protocol does not take into account your current position when it creates the orders from your liquidity provision shape.
 Regardless of if you are already long or short, the orders created will be the same, so you will need to actively manage your orders as your position changes.
 For example, if you create a shape that is more likely to result in a long position, then over time you are likely to become longer.
 As you are required to have enough margin to cover you position, this puts more strain on your margin account as your position grows.